Adipa-G/aws-experiments/README.md

-# AWS Experiments
+# AWS Examples

-This repo contains different experiments with AWS.
+This repo contains different type of examples of no `click ops` with AWS using code pipelines.
 Please refer to Readme.md in each folder for more details.